It seems cliche, but there’s something about the start of a new year that makes you get off your butt and do things.

 My husband and I signed up for a card each:

 My half-baked credit card strategy is to pounce on elevated bonus offers I see, then figure out what to do with the points later.

-The Barclays Arrival Plus card is currently offering 70,000 bonus miles (up from 60k), after spending $5,000 on purchases in the first 90 days.
+The Barclays Arrival Plus card is currently offering 70,000 bonus miles (no longer available), after spending $5,000 on purchases in the first 90 days.
 So I signed up, and was approved!
 Since we’ve already planned trips for the year, this card is useful for shaving off over $700 worth of travel expenses, like car rentals, hotels, and flights.
 You definitely need good credit to be approved, but if you’re looking for a straightforward travel card that doesn’t require a master’s degree on travel hacking, then the Barclays card is an excellent one to have in your wallet.

 My husband recently earned 80,000 bonus points from the Chase Ink Business Preferred card after spending $5,000 within the first three months, so he was due for a new card.
 We’re slowly working through all the Chase business cards, and the one he didn’t have yet was the Chase Business Ink Cash.
 No annual fee, and you can earn 50,000 points after spending $3,000 within three months.
 That’s another $500 we can use to pay for trips.

 Effortlessly earning rewards with Drop